gooltz/MoM.ai/README.md

 # MoM.ai
 AI enabled webapp for Speaker Diarization, Audio trascrption with time stamps and palceholder for every speakers' name and MoM summary.
-MOM.ai is an AI-enabled tool to tag multiple speakers from a pre-recorded meeting audio and generate the transcript along with the MoM summary

 ## System Requirements